Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Virtual persistence diagrams

 Hence $d(x,y) \leq 2^{1/p-1}d(x,y)$ which is only possible if $p\leq 1$.

 \item (Classical persistence diagrams).
 Consider the pair $(\R^2, \R^2_\geq)$.
-Note that $\R^2$ is a length space (and in fact a geodesic metric space) whenever the metric $d$ is taken to be any $\ell^1$-metric, $1\leq q\leq \infty$, and this is still true when we replace $d$ with $d_p$.
-Thus by the preceding example, $W_p[\ell^q,\R^2_\geq]$ is translation invariant if and only if $p = 1$. \end{enumerate} \end{examples}
+Note that $\R^2$ is a length space (and in fact a geodesic metric space) whenever the metric $d$ is induced by a $q$-norm, $1\leq q\leq \infty$, and this is still true when we replace $d$ with $d_p$.
+Thus by the preceding example, $W_p[d]$ is translation invariant if and only if $p = 1$. \end{enumerate} \end{examples}